 Now you are ready to create the request.
+For filter-based queries, this is done using RequestReadObjects.

 As you may know, Configuration Server considers agents to be objects of type CfgPerson.
 So you will need to create a request for information about a Person who has the user name you specified in the filter key: